 - Built: 2,428 throughout Britain

-The Uni-Seco was one of several prefabs on display at the Tate Gallery in 1944.
+The Uni-Seco was one of several prefabs displayed at the Tate Gallery in 1944.

 - Designed by: George Fejér for the Selection Engineering Company